We have several smaller companies working with us right now; Maybe only 3 or 5 employees in total, and the founder doesn’t have a sales team yet.

 You might also not have enough cash flow yet to hire a full-time SDR or an agency that does it all.

-This is why hiring a company like Salebsread that focuses on quality lead generation is the better option.
+This is why hiring a company like SalesBread, which focuses on quality lead generation, can be your secret weapon this year.

-Not only will you save time and money, but we teach our process, which means that when you are ready, you can bring the entire process in-house.
+Not only will you save time and money, but we will teach you our process, which means that when you are ready, you can bring the entire process in-house.

 We offer a done-for-you lead generation service or consultation services.